kakilian/Young-Women-on-Menstruation/README.md

 ### Navbar

-The navigation bar is present on all 5 pages for easy user control.
+The navigation bar is present on all 5 pages for easy user control, it is fully responsive navagation bar includes links to the logo, Home Page, Gallery and Contact/Answer pages.
+It is identical on all pages, allowing for easy navigation

+This section allows the users to navigate from page to page and also to go back one page.
+By using the dropdown Navigation bar on a mobil phone or clicking on it on a pc.

 ### Homepage
 ![Homepage](assets/image/testing-for-project/cover.jpg)

 Introduction from myself, and my role in the community as a mother, nurse, and friend.
+I have picked a faceless photo, as I believe at this age it can be an awkard stage in their lifes.
+I also tried to keep it simple.
+With only a short text to get the user to look further into the website.

 ### Hero Section
 ![Hero Section](assets/image/testing-for-project/page-two.jpg)